ztyyLV/web-twain-docs/indepth/development/mobile-web-capture.md

 ## Include the library

+Firstly, in `\Resources\dynamsoft.webtwain.config.js`, make sure `Dynamsoft.DWT.UseLocalService` is not set to `true`.
+You may set `Dynamsoft.DWT.UseLocalService` to `false` to let Dynamic Web TWAIN enable WASM files for mobile web capture; Of if no default value is set, local service or WASM will be invoked automaticlaly based on the current platform detected.

 Embed the scripts of the library, among which `dynamsoft.webtwain.addon.camera.js` is the add-on module for mobile web capture.

 ```html